banner-brands.png

 GSTR-5: Non-Resident Taxpayers

-The respective filing is due by the 20th of the subsequent month.
+• The 20th of the succeeding month.

 GSTR-7: TDS Deductor